Sativa Cannabis Strains

 This species can grow quite tall (up to 25 feet) and has long serrated light green leaves.
-Cannabis sativa L, more commonly known as hemp is typically grown for industrial use and is regulated to ensure the plants do not contain more than 0.3% THC
+Types of cannabis strains like sativa cannabis strain, more commonly known as hemp is typically grown for industrial use and is regulated to ensure the plants do not contain more than 0.3% THC

-This species is generally faster-growing, bushier and up to six feet shorter than Cannabis sativa, with dark green leaves.
+Types of cannabis strains - indica cannabis strains generally are faster-growing, bushier and up to six feet shorter than Cannabis sativa, with dark green leaves.

-There is a lot of speculation about the varying effects of consuming predominantly Sativa versus Indica strains, but significant differences can occur from strain to strain.
-Many products are made from hybrid plants, which combine both species, as growers explore and cultivate cannabis to produce desired effects.
+There is a lot of speculation about the varying effects of consuming predominantly Sativa cannabis strain versus Indica cannabis strain, but significant differences can occur from strain to strain.
+Many products are made from hybrid cannabis plants, which combine both species, as growers explore and cultivate cannabis to produce desired effects. types of cannabis strains

 While not all sativa marijuana strains will energize you, most consumers notice a tendency for sativas to produce a “head high,” an uplifting, stimulating effect.
-They also often report sativas as being helpful in mitigating stress or anxiety, and many consumers enjoy sativas to sharpen focus and boost creativity/motivation.
+They also often report sativa cannabis strains as being helpful in mitigating stress or anxiety, and many consumers enjoy sativas to sharpen focus and boost creativity/motivation.

 Popular sativa strains